-Every CEO and manager wants their company intranet to be the ultimate source of productivity and collaboration.
-Because when great things are happening on the intranet, great things are happening in the company.
-One of the most helpful intranet ideas we can share with you is this: take a deep breath and set realistic expectations.
-Flexible intranet software will help you accomplish all of your goals, but don’t take on too many changes at once.
+Every CEO and manager wants their company intranet to be the ultimate source of knowledge, productivity and collaboration.
+Because when great things are happening on the corporate intranet, great things are happening in the company.
+One of the most helpful intranet examples we can share with you is this: take a deep breath and set realistic expectations.
+Flexible employee intranet software will help you accomplish all of your goals, but don’t take on too many changes at once.

-Start with one area—maybe you want to revamp your intranet design, or maybe you want to test out tools your company hasn’t used yet.
+Start with one area—maybe you want to revamp your intranet design, launch an employee newsletter, set up a company volunteer center, or maybe you want to test out some of the knowledge management tools your company hasn’t used yet.
 This is a great way to move forward and make sure you’re doing it right every step of the way.

 Improving your company intranet is an exciting project that also improves how your employees work together and do their jobs.
-Feel free to use these intranet ideas, or come up with your own and share them in the comment section below.
+Feel free to use these employee intranet examples, or come up with your own intranet ideas and share them in the comment section below.
 Include your employees throughout this process and pay attention to what works best for your company.
 Success is right around the corner.